27 Items that People Forget to Bring for a Cruise

 12. Dress Code Attire

-Even though cruising is way less formal than a few years ago, in fact many cruise lines now allow jeans in the main dining – you can still expect a cruise line dress code.
+Cruising is way less formal than a few years ago.
+In fact many cruise lines now allow jeans in the main dining.
+That said, you can still expect a cruise line dress code in some restaurants.

 I know a couple who went on a Caribbean cruise, and they decided not to do formal nights, so they didn’t bring formal attire.
 They planned on just eating in the Main Dining Room on casual nights.